hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Both Kalman and LOWESS will bring in lookahead, so cannot used them for the preprocessing for forecasting problems

 ### Time Series Feature Generation & Feature Selection
+#### Feature Generaion with Domain Knowledge
+* Especially in stock market (such as those index), healthcare area, etc.
-#### Feature Generation
+#### Automated Feature Generation
+* ⛔️ Don't over use auto generation libraries
-* Most of these methods need grouby or a whole series of data, most of them are not calculated on rolling window
+* Most of these methods need groupby or a series of data, instead of calculating on rolling windows for you
-  * The issue of not calculate features with rolling window is, lookahead might appear in the forecasting problem.
-For features that's calculated with group by a shorter series might be better
+  * The issue of not calculate features with rolling window is, lookahead might appear in the forecasting problem
+  * In some cases, calculating features with the whole time series is fine, such as clustering multiple time series using features
 * [Python tsfresh][42]
   * "FRESH" stands for feature extraction based on scalable hypothesis tests.
   * List of features: https://tsfresh.readthedocs.io/en/latest/text/list_of_features.html